 Board-certified

-Deeply empathetic for patents
+Deeply empathetic for patients

 Follows evidence-based care guidelines